Syed-Faheemuddin/Docker-projects/README.md

  ### I also started some building environments for some stacks like Lamp_stack , Lemp_stack etc

-      -I also uploaded ,they just setup the environment.
+      -I also uploaded them ,they just setup the environment.

 ## Author :
   -> Syed Faheemuddin